If I want to run for municipal office, what is the time period for qualifications?

 The deadline for registering to vote is fourteen days prior to any election.

 Where do I go to vote?

-All City of Foley citizens vote at the Foley Civic Center for any municipal election, regardless of whether it is for mayor, council or some type of new law that will be enacted.
+All City of Foley citizens vote at the Foley Sports Tourism Events Center for the upcoming municipal election, regardless of whether it is for mayor, council or some type of new law that will be enacted.
 Exceptions are annexation referendums, which always take place in the affected subdivision or area involved (those annexations that are not contiguous).
-The Foley Civic Center is located at 407 East Laurel Avenue, Foley, Alabama, and the phone number is 251-943-1545.
+The Foley Sports Tourism Events Center is located at 1001 East Pride Avenue, Foley, Alabama.

 Listed below are the required documents and the procedure for requesting annexation into the City of Foley.

 - A copy of the recorded deed showing ownership.